fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 |                           Address...
 ~~~~
-{: #addrFig title='Node Identification Object - C-Type 2 Payload'}
+{: #addrFig title='Node Address Identification Object'}

 Payload fields are defined as follows:

 * Address Family Identifier (AFI): This 16-bit field identifies
-  the type of address represented by the Address field.
+  the type of address enclosed in the Address field.
-  Values for this field represent a subset of values
-  found in the IANA registry of Address Family Numbers (available
-  from  {{IANA.address-family-numbers}}).
-Valid values are 1 (representing a
+  Valid values are as follows:

-  32-bit IPv4 address) and 2 (representing a 128-bit IPv6 address).
+  + 1: 32-bit IPv4 address
+  + 2: 128-bit IPv6 address

 * Reserved: This field MUST be set to 0 and ignored upon
   receipt.

 * Address: This variable-length field represents an address
   of appropriate scope (global, if none other defined) that
   can be used to identify the node.
+The length of this field
+  is identified by the AFI.

 ## Node Name Sub-Object {#Name}